igorek1955/orgoazm.docs/README.md

-# Documentation for Orgoazm App
+# Documentation for WanderJunk App